Product Development and Intellectual Property

 We actively pursue collaborative partnerships to develop novel products and processes for the global marketplace.

-We believe that the early development of outcomes from research is best achieved by universities who pursue the commercialisation of the intellectual property (IP) they create for the public good, and then transfer it as soon as appropriate to the commercial sector.
+At Lancaster University, we believe that the early development of outcomes from research is best achieved by universities who pursue the commercialisation of the intellectual property (IP) they create for the public good and then transfer it as soon as appropriate to the commercial sector.

 The mission of the university is to undertake and publish research, use the outcomes of collaboration as the basis for future research, and ensure that the use of outcomes is ethical and appropriate.